Cosmological coupling of nonsingular black holes: Cosmological coupling of astrophysical compact objects

 The constant $a_\text{R}$ gives the scale factor at the reference time, which can be fixed as the present time, namely $a_\text{R} = 1$. \Cref{betafunction}, thus, becomes

 where we defined

 At fixed time, the system of equations \eqref{systemalphadotzero} reduces to

-where $a_i$ is the scale factor at which the compact objects becomes cosmologically coupled.
-These equations allow for static solutions, like singular or nonsingular BHs and compact objects (see, \textit{e.g.}, Refs.~\cite{Cardoso:2019rvt,Cadoni:2022chn,Kumar:2021oxa} and references therein).
+where $a_i$ is the scale factor at a particular, but arbitrary, reference time $\eta_i$.
+In order to describe the cosmological coupling, $\eta_i$ is identified as the initial time at which the compact object forms and couples to the cosmological background (see also Croker \emph{et al} \cite{Croker:2021duf,Farrah:2023opk}).
+These equations allow for any static GR solutions, like singular or nonsingular BHs and compact objects (see, \textit{e.g.}, Refs.~\cite{Cardoso:2019rvt,Cadoni:2022chn,Kumar:2021oxa} and references therein).
 The specific EoS of the fluid sourcing the static solution at fixed time determines the relation between $\beta_0$ and $\alpha$.
 The explicit form of the latter is, however, not constrained and is determined by the density profile $\rho(r)$.

 Once the cosmological dynamics and the local compact solutions have been determined by \cref{systemFried} and \cref{SystemEqFirstRegime} respectively, \cref{systemalphadotzero} describes a cosmologically-coupled compact object.
 In fact, \cref{alpha00,alpharr} give now the density $\rho(r,\eta)$ and pressure $p_{\varpar}(r,\eta)$ in terms of $\rho_1(\eta)$, $p_1(\eta)$, $\alpha(r)$, $\beta_0(r)$ and $a(\eta)$.